jekyll/jekyll/docs/_docs/index.md

   - /docs/quickstart/
   - /docs/extras/
 ---
-Jekyll is a static site generator.
-It takes text written in your favorite markup language and uses layouts to create a static website.
-You can tweak the site's look and feel, URLs, the data displayed on the page, and more.
+Jekyll is a static site generator that takes your text file written in your desired markup language and format in the layouts to create the static website.
+You can further modify the look and feel, URLs, and displayed data on the webpage.

 ## Prerequisites

-Jekyll requires the following:
+The following are the prerequisites to run Jekyll:

 * Ruby version **{{ site.data.ruby.min_version }}** or higher
 * RubyGems